outofcoffee/imposter/docs/groovy_debugging.md

 ## Steps for IntelliJ IDEA

-These steps will explain how to connect your IDE's debugger to the debug port.
+This section explains how to connect your IDE's debugger to the debug port.

 In IntelliJ, create a simple project pointing to the directory containing your script file.

-In the following steps, we will add a new run configuration, start your mock and attach the debugger.

 ### Step-by-step

+In the following steps, we will add a new run configuration, start the mock and attach the debugger.

 1. Add a 'Remote JVM Debug' run configuration:
    ![groovy_jvm_debug_config.png](images/groovy_jvm_debug_config.png)